 History

-Goats produce high quality, nutrition-rich milk under even the most difficult environments making them valuable to arid or mountainous areas where cows and sheep can not survive.[4]
-Goats were one of the earliest animals domesticated to suit human needs- more specifically milk production- going back to 8,000 B.C., 10,000 years ago.[2]
-Goat cheese has been made for at least as far back as 5,000 B.C.[5]
-Meanwhile, the first documented proof of humans making cheese is 7,500 years ago in Poland.
+Goats produce high-quality, nutrient-rich milk under even the most difficult environments, making them valuable to arid or mountainous areas where cattle and sheep cannot survive.[4]
+In addition, like all animal products, goat milk is heavily influenced by what the goats are eating.
+Because goats have hardy digestive systems, they tend to eat many bitter plants that more delicate animals such as cows and horses will not.[5]
+Goats were one of the earliest animals domesticated to suit human needs—more specifically milk production—going back to 8,000 BC, 10,000 years ago.[2]
+Goat cheese has been made for at least as far back as 5,000 BC;[6] the first documented proof of humans making cheese of any kind dates to 7,500 years ago in Poland.

 Nutritional value

-Goat milk has a higher proportion of medium-chain fatty acids such as caproic and caprylic which contributes to the characteristic tart flavor of the cheese.[6]
-It also makes goat milk and cheeses more easily digestible.[7]
+Goat milk has higher proportions of medium-chain fatty acids, such as caproic and caprylic, which contribute to the characteristic tart/"goat" flavor of the cheese.[7]
+They also make goat milk and cheeses more easily digestible.[8]

 Process

 Goat cheese is made like other cheeses.
-The milk is filtered to remove unwanted bacteria or deposits.
-A curdling starter agent is added, which can be rennet, or one or more starter bacteria that will affect the curds' size and eventually the cheese's consistency.
-Some examples of starters are Lactococcus Lactis, Lactis, Lactococcus Lactis subsp. cremoris, and Streptococcus thermophilus.
+The milk is filtered to remove unwanted impurities or deposits.
+A curdling starter agent is added, which can be rennet, or one or more starter bacteria that affect the curds' size and eventually the cheese's consistency.
+Some examples of starters are Lactococcus lactis lactis, L. l. cremoris, and Streptococcus thermophilus.
 Next, the cheese is molded and separated from the whey (the uncurdled liquid part of the milk).
-The curds are then molded, dried, flavored and cured.
-Any variations- the type of starter, the time or pressure of the draining, the temperature and duration of the curing process- will change the texture (soft, semi-hard, hard) and the flavor.[10]
+The curds are then molded, dried, flavored, and cured.
+Any variations in this process—the type of starter, the time or pressure of the draining, the temperature and duration of the curing process—can change the texture (soft, semihard, hard) and the flavor.[11]

 Regional varieties